David Catling

 David C. Catling is a Professor in Earth and Space Sciences at the University of Washington.
 He is a planetary scientist and astrobiologist whose research focuses on understanding the differences between the evolution of planets, their atmospheres, and their potential for life.
-He has participated in NASA's Mars exploration program and contributed research to help find life elsewhere in the solar system and on planets orbiting other stars.
+He has participated in NASA's Mars exploration program and contributed research to help find life elsewhere in the Solar System and on planets orbiting other stars.
 He is also known for his work on the evolution of Earth's atmosphere and biosphere, including how Earth's atmosphere became rich in oxygen, allowing complex life to evolve, and conditions conducive to the origin of life.

 Biography

-David Catling completed a D.Phil. in the Department of Atmospheric, Oceanic and Planetary Physics at the University of Oxford in 1994.
+David Catling completed a D.Phil. in the Department of Atmospheric, Oceanic, and Planetary Physics at the University of Oxford in 1994.
 After working as a postdoctoral scholar and then research scientist at NASA's Ames Research Center from 1995-2001, he became a professor at the University of Washington in 2001.
-Since 2012, he has been a full professor at the University of Washington.
+Since 2012, he has been a full professor at the University of Washington. in 2023, he was elected a fellow of the American Geophysical Union (AGU) for "for creative insights into coupling between Earth's biota and its atmosphere over timescales of billions of years".